Members Voluntary Liquidation Process

 At the meeting of members the following resolutions should be passed: that the company be wound up; that a liquidator be appointed; the amount of the liquidator’s remuneration; the date when the books and records of the company can be destroyed.

-The company must lodged the resolutions with ASIC within seven days and advertise the appointment of the liquidator in the Commonwealth Government Gazette within 21 days.
+The company must lodge the resolutions within seven days and advertise the appointment of the liquidator on the Insolvency Notices Website within 21 days.
 Usually the liquidator will also place an advertisement in the Gazette, and advertise for any creditors who have a claim against the company.

 Step Seven – Other Notifications